US STOCKS-Wall Street gains with rosy outlooks from Micron, other companies

 By Caroline Valetkevitch

-NEW YORK, March 29 (Reuters) - U.S. stocks were higher in afternoon trading on Wednesday, with the Nasdaq and S&P 500 up more than 1% each as upbeat outlooks from Micron Technology and other companies eased some worries about the economy.
+NEW YORK, March 29 (Reuters) - U.S. stocks ended sharply higher on Wednesday, with the Nasdaq and S&P 500 jumping more than 1% each as upbeat outlooks from Micron Technology and other companies eased some worries about the economy.

-Micron MU.O shares were up 7%, boosting the Nasdaq and S&P 500, and leading gains in the PHLX semiconductor index .SOX, which was up 2.6%.
+Micron MU.O shares rose, boosting the Nasdaq and S&P 500, and leading gains in the PHLX semiconductor index .SOX.

 The memory chip maker late Tuesday forecast a drop in third-quarter revenue in line with Wall Street expectations, while it gave a rosy outlook for 2025 with artificial intelligence boosting sales.